pegjs/pegjs/README.md

 ### Using the Generated Parser

 To use the generated parser, include the generated file (unless you built the parser straight from the JavaScript code using `PEG.buildParser`) and use the `parse` method on the parser object.
-This method accepts an input string and either returns the parse result (dependent on the actions you specified in the grammar) or throws `PEG.Parser.SyntaxError` exception if the input contains a syntax error.
+This method accepts an input string and either returns the parse result (dependent on the actions you specified in the grammar) or throws `PEG.grammarParser.SyntaxError` exception if the input contains a syntax error.
 The exception has properties `message`, `line` and `column`, which contain details about the error.

 The parser object also has the `toSource` method that returns its textual representation.